asu-cactus/cactusdb/INSTALL_DEPENDENCIES.md

 ### Eigen

 Eigen can be installed directly through `apt-get update && apt-get install -y libeigen3-dev`.
-While we also find that the Eigen library may needs to be manually linked to the include folder through the following command:
+However, the Eigen library may need to be manually linked to the include folder through the following command:

 ```bash
 cd /usr/include